janeteneto/IaC/README.md

 - Ubuntu 18.04 (bcus it has git and python by default) (we don't need to install these anywhere)

+## Steps:

 1. Do vagrant up for the 3 VM's

 2. Do `sudo apt update && upgrade -y` for the 3 VM's

-4. Script for ansible controller setup - On the controller terminal run `sudo apt install software-properties-common` `sudo apt-add-repository ppa:ansible/ansible`
+4. Script for ansible controller setup - On the controller terminal run:

+`sudo apt install software-properties-common`
+`sudo apt-add-repository ppa:ansible/ansible`
 `sudo apt-get update`
 `sudo apt-get install ansible`